CLIP-DINOiser: Teaching CLIP a few DINO tricks for open-vocabulary semantic segmentation: More experimental results

 \subsection{Self-supervised features discussion}

-We investigate here the impact of the type of features used to `teach' CLIP the self-supervised tricks.
-We present in \autoref{fig:sup-correlation} visualizations of correlation obtained with different DINO embeddings extracted from the last attention layer, namely `query', `key' and `value'.
+We present in \cref{fig:sup-correlation} visualizations of correlation obtained using different DINO embeddings extracted from DINO's last attention layer, namely `query', `key' and `value'.
 Most unsupervised localization methods \cite{simeoni2021lost, wang2022tokencut, simeoni2023found, wang2023cut} use the `key' embeddings which allow the easy separation of \emph{foreground} from \emph{background}.
 However, we observed in this work that using instead the \emph{value} features allows us to separate better elements in the background, as visible in the figure.
-Indeed, patches in the background correlate to fewer background patches and regions are therefore better separated.
+Patches in the background correlate to fewer background patches and regions are therefore better separated.

 We also depict the final segmentation when using each type of feature, and observe the best result with `value'.
-We use $\gamma=0.2$ following~\cite{wang2022tokencut}.
-We observe that more objects in the background are well segmented and labelled with `value' embeddings e.g. `tree' and `sky'.
+We observe that more objects in the background are well-segmented and labeled, e.g., `tree' and `sky'.

-We also tried using DINOv2~\cite{oquab2023dinov2} and its artefact-free version~\cite{darcet2023vision}, but we observed that correlation maps were harder to exploit, thus leading to worse performance on our task.